comprna/R2Dtool/README.md

 $ r2d plotMetaJunction -i "./test/annotate.bed" -o "./test/metajunction_m6A.png" -f "fraction_modified" -u "10" -t "upper"
 ```

-The plot shows the proportion of sites that have greater than 10% m6A methylation, with their distances to local splice-junctions:
+The plot shows the proportion of sites that have greater than 10% m6A methylation, and their distances to local splice-junctions:

+Distances to downstream junctions are indicated on the right side of the plot.
+Distances to upstream junctions are indicated on the left side of the plot.

 ![Distribution of m6A sites around exon junctions](./assets/metajunction_m6A.png)

-More information about R2Dtool plots is available on the [R2Dtool Wiki](https://github.com/comprna/R2Dtool/wiki/Visualising-RNA-feature-distributions-with-R2Dtool.
+More information about R2Dtool plots is available on the [R2Dtool Wiki](https://github.com/comprna/R2Dtool/wiki/Visualising-RNA-feature-distributions-with-R2Dtool).

 # R2Dtool file formats